"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 You should be aware that performance of WMI based monitoring is drastically limited when the monitoring station or the monitored client runs on Windows Vista or Windows Server 2008 (R1).
 When it comes to network monitoring via WMI, Windows Server 2008 R2 is many times faster than Windows Server 2008 (R1) or Vista.

 Note: These are not limitations of PRTG, but arise from the WMI functionality built into the Windows operating systems mentioned.

 The results of our tests are:

-- On Windows XP/Windows 2003/Windows 7/Windows 2008 R2 you can run about 10,000 WMI sensors with one minute interval under optimal conditions (such as running the core and the target systems exclusively under Windows 2003 and being located within the same LAN segment).
+- On Windows Server 2008 R2 or Windows 7 you can run about 10,000 WMI sensors with one minute interval under optimal conditions (such as running the core and the target systems exclusively under Windows Server 2008 R2 and being located within the same LAN segment).
 Actual performance can be significantly less depending on network topology and WMI health of the target systems - we have seen configurations that could not go beyond 500 sensors (and even less).